ckundety/anly506-eda/README.md

 * **project** contains the files for course project

 The **data** folder contains files with all the source data used in this repository.

+Details for each folder can be found in the README of the respective folder.